Grace Hopper: World War II

-Hopper tried to enlist in the Navy early in World War II.
-She was rejected for a few reasons.
-At age 34, she was too old to enlist, and her weight to height ratio was too low.
+Hopper tried to be commissioned in the Navy early in World War II, however she was turned down.
+At age 34, she was too old to enlist and her weight-to-height ratio was too low.
 She was also denied on the basis that her job as a mathematician and mathematics professor at Vassar College was valuable to the war effort.
 During the war in 1943, Hopper obtained a leave of absence from Vassar and was sworn into the United States Navy Reserve; she was one of many women who volunteered to serve in the WAVES.

-She had to get an exemption to enlist; she was 15 lb below the Navy minimum weight of 120 lb.
+She had to get an exemption to be commissioned; she was 15 lb below the Navy minimum weight of 120 lb.
 She reported in December and trained at the Naval Reserve Midshipmen's School at Smith College in Northampton, Massachusetts.
 Hopper graduated first in her class in 1944, and was assigned to the Bureau of Ships Computation Project at Harvard University as a lieutenant, junior grade.
 She served on the Mark I computer programming staff headed by Howard H. Aiken.

 Hopper and Aiken co-authored three papers on the Mark I, also known as the Automatic Sequence Controlled Calculator.
-Hopper's request to transfer to the regular Navy at the end of the war was declined due to her advanced age of 38.
+Hopper's request to transfer to the regular Navy, out of WAVES, at the end of the war was denied due to being two years older than the cutoff age of 38.
 She continued to serve in the Navy Reserve.
 Hopper remained at the Harvard Computation Lab until 1949, turning down a full professorship at Vassar in favor of working as a research fellow under a Navy contract at Harvard.